fchoi0505/Wine_Ratings_Prices/README.md

 **_Data Cleaning and Analysis:_**

 We will be using Pandas and Matplotlib to clean the data and perform an exploratory data analysis.
 Further analysis will be completed using a variety of Python libraries as suited for the task such as Numpy.
 We are using Matplotlib for its statistical powers to clean up information and preliminary graphing.
 Beginning our process for feature engineering the team took a high level view of the data.
 A group concensus was reached to drop data columns not relevant to the analysis and to drop the Null values.
-Because our original data set was made of 150,000 rows, dropping the null values would not negatively impact the final data set used to train the model on for the machine learning portion of the project.
-Once dropping the data columns not relevant to the machine learning analysis and dropping the null value rows,  the data set still had 59,000 rows and a focused columns of data for analysis.
+Because our original data set was made of 150,000 rows, dropping the null values would not negatively impact the final data set used to train the model (for the machine learning portion of the project).
+Once dropping the data columns not relevant to the machine learning analysis and dropping the null value rows,  the data set still had 59,000 rows with focused columns of data for analysis.
 The Database Storage section below describes the final dataset.

 **_Database Storage:_**